-There are five stages to the trail, from seven kilometres to 19 kilometres in length, with campground at the end of the first four stages.
-The trail passes through the Cape Bouguer Wilderness Protection Area and Kelly Hill Conservation Park.
-For more information and bookings visit Kangaroo Island Wilderness Trail.
+There are five stages to the 66-kilometre trail with campgrounds at the end of the first four stages.
+The trail passes through the Cape Bouguer Wilderness Protection Area and Kelly Hill Conservation Park; the Remarkable Rocks and Admirals Arch.
+Visit Kangaroo Island Wilderness Trail

-Before you go, check out this list of 10 things you might see on the trail, which opened to the public on Oct 1, 2016.
+for more information and bookings.
+Check out this list of 10 things you might see on the trail

 Walk the Yorke covers 500 kilometres of continuous walking and cycling leisure trails around the Yorke Peninsula.

 The 1,200 kilometre Heysen Trail is the longest trail walk in Australia, extending from Cape Jervis on the south coast of the Fleurieu Peninsula to Parachilna Gorge in the Flinders Ranges.
-Join the trail at any point along its journey and enjoy a section as a series of half-day walks or complete the entire trail as a 60-day hiking adventure.
+Join the trail at any point.
+Enjoy a series of alf-day walks or complete the entire trail as a 60-day hiking adventure.
 Inexperienced hikers should stick to the sections of the trail closer to Adelaide and the south coast.

 But wait...there's more to see and do, on bike or foot

-Twelve kilometres from Adelaide, the Yurrebilla Trail is a cultural and environmental discovery walk.
-The trail links Belair National Park to Black Hill Conservation Park.
+A short drive from Adelaide, the Yurrebilla Trail is a cultural and environmental discovery walk through the Adelaide Hills, linking Belair National Park and Black Hill Conservation Park.

-Revisit the 1860s and walk the Jupiter Creek heritage trail at Echunga.
+Revisit the 1860s and walk the Jupiter Creek Gold Diggings Trail at Echunga.
 You’ll see the relics of the region’s gold rush days.
-Take the Yurridla Aboriginal Trail in Cleland National Park for an Indigenous perspective on the Adelaide Hills’ Dreamtime stories.
+Take the Yurridla Trail in Cleland National Park for an Indigenous perspective on the Adelaide Hills’ Dreamtime stories.

-Burra’s Heritage Passport Trail is the only way to see what was once Australia’s biggest copper mine.
-Buy the Burra Heritage Passport Key from the Burra Visitor Centre.
+Burra’s Heritage Passport Trail is the only way to see what was once Australia’s biggest copper mine in Burra.
+Buy a key from the Burra Visitor Centre, located about 2 hours drive from Adelaide.
 It gives you access to eight historic sites, including the Monster Mine, Redruth Gaol, Unicorn Brewery Cellars and the Dugouts.

 No more results found